marcoscaceres/Locale-Preferences-API/proposal.md

-It is envisioned that the primary purpose for this API will be to take a list of language-tags supported by an application and compare it with the list of language-tags that represent the user's locale preferences.
+It is envisioned that the primary purpose for this API will be to take a list of language-tags supported by an application and compare it with the list of language-tags that represent the user's language preferences.

 Because of the nature of language tags, working with language tags can be notoriously difficult - particularly when comparing two lists for changes.